peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Throws:**

-* <code>java.lang.UnsupportedOperationException</code> - Either this message is a multipart message, so it doesn't have its own body text, or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages), or the character encoding is not supported.
+* <code>java.lang.UnsupportedOperationException</code> - See the <code>GetBodyString()</code> method.

+### GetAttachments
+    public java.util.List<Message> GetAttachments()
+Gets a list of descendant body parts of this message that are considered attachments.
+An <i>attachment</i> is a body part or descendant body part that has a content disposition with a type other than inline.
+ This message itself is not included in the list even if it's an attachment as just defined.
 ### GetBodyString
     public java.lang.String GetBodyString()
+Gets the body of this message as a text string.
+If this message's media type is "multipart/alternative", returns the result of this method for the last supported body part.
+For any other "multipart" media type, returns the result of this method for the first body part for which this method returns a text string.

+**Returns:**

+* The body of this message as a text string.

+**Throws:**

+* <code>java.lang.UnsupportedOperationException</code> - This message is a multipart message without a supported body part; or this message has a content disposition with a type other than "inline"; or this message's media type is a non-multipart type and does not specify the use of a "charset" parameter, has no character encoding declared or assumed for it (which is usually the case for non-text messages), or has an unsupported character encoding.

 ### getCCAddresses
     @Deprecated public final java.util.List<NamedAddress> getCCAddresses() Deprecated.